Marijuana for Medical Purposes

-This policy sets out the College’s expectations of all physicians who prescribe dried marijuana for medical purposes.
+This policy sets out the College’s expectations of all physicians who prescribe marijuana for medical purposes.

-Marijuana: Throughout this policy, the terms “marijuana” and “dried marijuana” should be understood to mean not only dried marijuana, but also any other form of marijuana that is legally permitted by the current legislation.
+Marijuana: Throughout this policy, the terms “marijuana” and “marijuana for medical purposes” should be understood to mean not only dried marijuana, but also any other form of marijuana that is legally permitted by the current legislation.

-Medical document: The MMPR require that patients obtain a medical document completed by an authorized health-care practitioner in order to access a legal supply of dried marijuana for medical purposes.
-The medical document contains information that would normally be found on a prescription, including the patient’s name, the physician’s name and CPSO number, the daily quantity of dried marijuana to be used by the patient, and the period of use, among other information.6 Completed medical documents must be submitted directly to a federally licensed producer of dried marijuana in order for dried marijuana to be dispensed to the patient.
+Medical document: The ACMPR require that patients obtain a medical document completed by an authorized health-care practitioner in order to access a legal supply of marijuana for medical purposes.
+The medical document contains information that would normally be found on a prescription, including the patient’s name, the physician’s name and CPSO number, the daily quantity of marijuana to be used by the patient, and the period of use, among other information.6

-Prescription: Throughout this policy, the term “prescription” should be understood to include the completion of a medical document in accordance with the MMPR.
+Prescription: Throughout this policy, the term “prescription” should be understood to include the completion of a medical document in accordance with the ACMPR.

-It is the College’s position that the medical document required under the MMPR is equivalent to a prescription.
+It is the College’s position that the medical document required under the ACMPR is equivalent to a prescription.

 1. Before Prescribing

-Assessing the appropriateness of dried marijuana for the patient
+Assessing the appropriateness of marijuana for the patient

-Physicians must also consider the risks associated with the use of dried marijuana, which may include, among others, a risk of addiction, the onset or exacerbation of mental illness, including schizophrenia, and – when smoked – symptoms of chronic bronchitis.12
+Physicians must also consider the risks associated with the use of marijuana, which may include, among others, a risk of addiction, the onset or exacerbation of mental illness, including schizophrenia, and – when smoked – symptoms of chronic bronchitis.12

 Prescribing to patients under the age of 25